A Guide to Specialized Future Shock Suspension

 When the suspension component is placed above the frame, it delivers vertical compliance, allowing the rider to move up and down in a straight line without having any impact on the wheelbase of the bike.
 By suspending the rider and not the bike, the bike can stay in contact with the ground while the rider “bounces” through the suspension travel, resulting in a smooth ride while maintaining forward momentum.

-Using Axial Compliance for road-style bikes is just as important to the handling of the bike as it is to the comfort and performance.
+Using axial compliance for road-style bikes is just as important to the handling of the bike as it is to the rider’s comfort and performance.
 Because the suspension is above the frame, the front wheel is almost pushed down toward the ground, keeping it in firm contact.
-And, because the wheelbase doesn’t change, the bike will handle more stability and predictably.
+And, because the wheelbase doesn’t change, the bike can handle more stability with higher predictably.

 Future Shock 1.5 – Booster Spring